UA-141369524-4

 Before then, I took high school courses and learned things prior that other people who came from other places in the U.S. had never experienced and that was shocking to me at the time.

-I needed those eye openers to embrace moving down south, a slow pace life more on my terms.
+I needed those eye openers to embrace moving down south, a slow down pace in life more on my terms.

 There, I was immediately struck with how politics didn’t suffocate the air.
 And I was able to appreciate a slower pace life.